-Austria is one of the most important centres of the Austrian life science sector: SMEs and many international corporations.
-A total of more than 900 companies from the areas of biotech, pharmaceutical industry and medical technology, including major players such as Boehringer Ingelheim, Novartis and Ottobock.
-There are many activities, particularly in the Austrian areas of strength that are cancer research, gene therapy research and medical products.
+Austria is one of the most important centres of the European life sciences scene, with both SMEs and many multinationals.
+A total of more than 900 biotech, pharmaceutical and medical technology companies operate in Austria, including major players such as Boehringer Ingelheim, Novartis and Ottobock.
+There is a hive of activity, particularly in Austria’s core areas of expertise such as cancer research, gene therapy research and medical products.

 Did you know...

-For years, the MedUni Vienna has been the global leader in the reconstruction of extremities.
+The Medical University of Vienna has been the global leader in the reconstruction of extremities for years.
 In 2011, the first patient received a "bionic hand" after an accident.
 Since then, the range of treatments to restore lost body functions has been extended to include many revolutionary approaches.

-...that the General Hospital is the 4th largest hospital in the world?
+...that the Vienna General Hospital is the 4th largest hospital in the world?

-Are you looking for cooperation and research partners or do you want to request funding for research?
+Are you looking for cooperation and research partners or do you want to apply for research funding?

-We bring you together with companies and research centres and accompany you through the application process.
+We will bring you together with companies and research centres and support you during the application process.